ferdinand-beyer/init/doc/metadata.md

 ### Name

-The default component name is the qualified var name, coerced into a keyword.
+The default component name is the qualified var name, converted to keyword.

 ```clojure
 (defn my-component [])